Master Subscription App Growth in 2026 & Beyond

 Global Inflation is Here to Stay

-According to the International Monetary Fund (IMF), global inflation is projected to decline to 4.2% in 2025 and to 3.5% in 2026, converging back to target earlier in advanced economies than in emerging market and developing economies.
+According to the International Monetary Fund (IMF), global inflation is projected to decline to 3.5% in 2026, converging back to the target earlier in advanced economies than in emerging market and developing economies.

 Graph - Master Subscription App Growth in 2025